 - a.
 Connections between uses.
 Pedestrian and bicycle connections between mixed-use development and residential areas are required. - b.
 Bicycle parking.
-Small-scale retail areas shall provide areas for parking and locking of bicycles.
+Small-scale retail areas shall provide areas for parking and locking of bicycles. - 4.
+Streetscape - a.

-4. Streetscape

-a.
 Trees.
 Any new development must be accompanied by a landscape plan that will address the location, suitability, and species of trees, shrubs, or other plantings within the development.
-In new developments, street trees

-- shall be planted every 50 linear feet of street right of way.
+In new developments, street trees shall be planted every 50 linear feet of street right of way.
 Street trees shall be planted not closer than 25 feet to one another. - b.
 Buffer zones.
-A vegetated buffer of at least 100 feet shall be provided between Residential Areas and adjacent zones. - c.
+The Planning Board will recommend a buffer zone on a per project basis during the conceptual phase.
+The Planning Board may utilize LDCR Section 170 when determining buffering to protect abutting residential uses.
+(Rev. 06/18/2022) - c.
 Public Space.
 Each retail area shall contain one or more public spaces such as a green, pocket park, gazebo, or picnic area.
 These spaces should be designed to encourage community interaction. - d.
 Lighting.
-Lighting shall be provided in all developed areas, both commercial and residential.

-J. Multifamily Dwelling Requirements

-- 1. Must be part of a mixed use development - 2.
+Lighting shall be provided in all developed areas, both commercial and residential. - J. Multifamily Dwelling Requirements - 1.
+Must be part of a mixed use development - 2.
 Multifamily dwellings are limited to 1 and 2 bedroom units - 3.
-The maximum number of dwelling units allowed per building will depend upon factors including, but not limited to, density considerations for the lot, the number of buildings being proposed for the lot, and whether the proposal will be consistent with the purpose of the ordinance and the overall character of the surrounding area within the zoning district.

-K. Application Process

-- 1. The applicant shall request an informal consultation with the Planning Board, pursuant to RSA 676:4,II (a), to discuss the proposal and preliminary concepts associated with the proposed development, and provide the Board an opportunity to provide its input prior to full engineering design of the project. - 2.
+The maximum number of dwelling units allowed per building will depend upon factors including, but not limited to, density considerations for the lot, the number of buildings being proposed for the lot, and whether the proposal will be consistent with the purpose of the ordinance and the overall character of the surrounding area within the zoning district. - K. Application Process - 1.
+The applicant shall request an informal consultation with the Planning Board, pursuant to RSA 676:4,II (a), to discuss the proposal and preliminary concepts associated with the proposed development, and provide the Board an opportunity to provide its input prior to full engineering design of the project. - 2.
 Following consultation with the Planning Board, the applicant shall submit the project to the Technical Review Committee (TRC) process. - 3.
 No project shall be accepted for Final Application to the Planning Board without conceptual consultation and TRC review of the plan.